Iuliana-Ionita-Laza/QRGWAS/README.md

 --out genotype_scatter_chr1_1_3000000
 ```

 This generates a plain text file, "genotype_scatter_chr1_1_3000000.raw", which follows the same format as the [example genotype matrix](example/example.genotype.tsv) we provided.
-Such file can be loaded into R using the code from [example.qr.R](example.qr.R).
+Such file can be loaded into R using the code from [example.qr.R](example.qr.R) (replacing example.genotype.tsv with genotype_scatter_chr1_1_3000000.raw).
 By default, PLINK2 exports the additive coding of REF allele to the resulting ".raw" file.
 If needed, the allele coding can be modified using the [--export-allele](https://www.cog-genomics.org/plink/2.0/data#export) option.